pawarherschel/UniOfAalto2ndPhase/HerschelPawar.typ

 - Create a tangible sense of achievement with the completed map
 - Encourage homebrew and customization through a modular design

-#explaination(detail: "Design aspects which we are explicitly trying to avoid")[
+#explanation(detail: "Design aspects which we are explicitly trying to avoid")[
-  == Design Non-goals
+  == Design non-goals
 ]
 - Mechanics which introduce competition between players
-- Mentally intensive game which requires juggling resources
+- Mentally intensive game that requires juggling resources
 - Punishing gameplay
 - Extremely random gameplay
 - Long gameplay loops

 = Gameplay Loop
 == Pre-game
-#design-note(comment: "Starting with a weak and generalized skillset, and then eventually specializing.")[
+#design-note(comment: "Starting with a weak and generalized skill set, and then eventually specializing.")[
   Players need to distribute 3 skill points (SPs) between the following skills.

   - Water
   - Plant
   - Animal

-  Recommendation: The players can attach their player cards to the outside of the grid, and that would be their starting position
 ]
+*Recommendation*: The players can attach their player cards to the outside of the grid, and that would be their starting position

 == Action Point Generation <RoundStart>
 #design-note(
   comment: "The gameplay accelerates towards the end as optimism is high.
-This feels similar to real life where, without optimism, theres no hope, and without hope, the energy level is extremely low, thus, people are unable to do perform actions and do stuff.", )[
+This feels similar to real life, where, without optimism, there's no hope, and without hope, the energy level is extremely low; thus, people are unable to perform actions and do stuff.", )[
   At the start of the round, all players roll a ten-sided dice (1D10) which generates action points (APs) according to the #link(<APCalc>)[formula below].
   $